Bobbik1/ESP32_gate_controller/README.md

 Po osiągnięciu 100% panel wyświetli komunikat **"Update Successful\!
 Rebooting..."**.
 Sterownik automatycznie zrestartuje się w ciągu kilku sekund i uruchomi się już z nowym programem.
 Wszystkie zapisane wcześniej hasła do Wi-Fi w pamięci `Preferences` zostaną zachowane\!

+# **📖 USER MANUAL: ESP32 Gateway Controller (brama40)**

+The controller allows you to wirelessly open and close the gate (and two additional devices, e.g. a wicket and lighting) using a phone, tablet or computer via a Wi-Fi network.

+## **🟢 1\.
+Meaning of the status LED**

+The LED on the housing indicates the current status of the controller:

+* **Fast flashing:**The controller starts and tries to connect to your home Wi-Fi network.
+* **Slow flashing (every 1 second):**The controller is connected to your home Wi-Fi network and operates in remote mode.
+* **Double flashing (short flashes):**The controller did not find the home Wi-Fi network and started its own emergency network (**AP Configuration Mode**).
+* **Continuous light:**The relay is currently activated (the gateway responds) or new software is being loaded.

+## **📱 2\.
+Daily operation (on your home Wi-Fi network)**

+If the driver has already been configured with your home router:

+1. Connect your phone to **Your home Wi-Fi network**.
+2. Open your web browser (e.g. Chrome, Safari) and enter the following in the address bar:`http://brama40.local`
+3. The control panel will appear on the screen:
+   * STATUS: Displays the current status of the gate (a legible GREEN inscription means the gate is OPEN, and RED – CLOSED).
+   * Button **OPEN / CLOSE**: Activates the main gate.
+   * Buttons **AUX1** / **AUX2**: They activate additional functions (e.g. gate, lighting).

+## **⚙️ 3\.
+First time launch or change Wi-Fi network (Failsafe Mode)**

+If you change your router or Wi-Fi password, or are starting the device for the first time, the LED will flash twice.
+This indicates that the controller is waiting for configuration.

+1. Turn on Wi-Fi on your phone and search for available networks.
+2. Connect to the network called:**admin**
+3. Enter the password for this network:**adminadmin**
+4. **Important (especially for Samsung phones):**If your phone displays a message*"This network does not have internet access.
+Would you like to stay connected?"*– click **YES** You can also turn off cellular data (LTE/5G) on your phone during setup.
+5. Open your web browser and enter the address manually:`http://192.168.4.1/setup`
+6. You will see a secure setup form.**The fields are blank by default because the controller hides your current passwords for security reasons.
+Principle of operation of fields:**The form is intelligent – ​​you only enter what you want to change.
+* If you only want to change your home Wi-Fi, enter the network name (SSID) and password, and the remaining fields (AP Network Name, AP Password, Host Name)**leave completely blank**The controller will retain their current settings.
+* *Attention:*The new fallback AP password must have **minimum 8 characters**If you enter a shorter password, the controller will ignore the change for security reasons and keep the current password.
+7. After confirming the settings, the phone screen will appear **Write Status Table** You will see a detailed report there:
+* Changed – for items that have just been updated.
+* No changes – for items you left blank (the device retained the previous configuration).
+8. The page will display a countdown (6 seconds), after which the controller will automatically restart and attempt to connect to the new network, and the phone will return to the home screen.

+## **🔄 4\.
+Factory Reset**

+If you make a mistake when entering your home Wi-Fi password and lose contact with the controller, you can reset it using the physical button on the system housing.

+1. Locate the reset button on your device (marked as **BUTTON 0**).
+2. Press it and hold **continuously for 10 seconds**.
+3. The driver will erase all saved network names and passwords and then automatically restart.
+4. The device will return to point 3 of this manual (it will start the emergency network`admin`and will wait for a new configuration).

+# **🌐 OVER THE AIR UPDATE (ElegantOTA)**

+You use this function when you want to upload code fixes, new features, or a modified program.

+### **Step 1: Preparing the program file**

+1. Open the project in the Arduino IDE.
+2. In the top menu, select:**Sketch** \-\> **Export compiled program** (Szkic \-\> Export compiled Binary).
+3. The Arduino IDE will create a file with the extension**`.bin`**in your project folder.
+This is the finished update file.

+### **Step 2: Entering the update panel**

+1. Make sure your phone/computer is on the same network as the gateway controller.
+2. Open your web browser and add**`/update`**at the end of the controller address:
+   * If you are on a home network:`http://brama40.local/update`
+   * If you are connected directly to the controller's emergency network:`http://192.168.4.1/update`

+### **Step 3: Uploading a new program**

+1. An elegant, dark panel with the inscription will appear on the screen **ElegantOTA**.
+2. Make sure the option is checked **Firmware**(software).
+3. Click the button**Choose File**(Choose file) and select the previously exported file`.bin`.
+4. Click**Upload**(Submit).
+5. A progress bar will appear on the screen.
+During the upload, the LED on the controller will glow solid.

+### **Step 4: Finishing**

+Once it reaches 100%, the panel will display a message**"Update Successful\!
+Rebooting..."**The controller will automatically restart within a few seconds and launch with the new program.
+All previously saved Wi-Fi passwords are stored in memory.`Preferences`will be preserved\!